Shihao-H/Trip-Planning-App/README.md

 Shihao Huang | ahsh | Shihao-H | ahsh@rams.colostate.edu | null..

 ### Minjie Shen
-This is Minjie.
-I am a senior Computer Science student, minoring in Maths.
+Minjie is a senior Computer Science student, minoring in Maths.
-I am a transfer student, this is my third year in Colorado State University.
+She is a transfer student, this is her third year in Colorado State University.
-I studied in East China Normal University, China for two years and then transferred to CSU.
+She has studied in East China Normal University, China for two years and then transferred to CSU.
-I was an Electrical Engineering student and I have studied EE for 4 years.
-I tried to study both EE and CS at a time, but I just failed because it was so challenging to me.
-I realized that I preferred CS to EE, so I kept my CS major and got rid of the EE major.
+She was an Electrical Engineering student and she has studied EE for 4 years.
+She tried to study both EE and CS at a time, but she just failed because it was so challenging to her.
+She realized that she preferred CS to EE, so she kept her CS major and got rid of the EE major.
-I am so glad to work with all of you.
-I hope we could get everything done perfectly.
+She is so glad to work with all of the other WOPRers.
+She hopes WOPR could get everything done perfectly.

 ### Lacey Willmann
 First and foremost, I really hate writing about myself.
 I am old.
 I am a senior in the CS program.
 I am switching careers after retiring with a disability.
 I had no programming experience before starting school at CSU.
 I enjoy C and C ++.
 Sadomasochistic?
 Maybe.
 I enjoy challenging assignments.
 I work well under pressure, but, again, I am old, so I would much rather not stress myself.
 I am at the halfway mark for average life expectancy and my kids are almost 18.
 Why speed up the process and lose the enjoyable years?
 I have worked in team environments since I started working.
 That was probably before most of this class was born.
 I have worked in supervisory roles from 1999 until I retired in 2013.